Employee Trust is Directly Related to Work Performance

 5. Encourage managers to give employees autonomy

 Traditionally, a manager was viewed as a “boss” — someone who had authority over an employee and told them what to do and how to do it.
 Thankfully, that idea has become antiquated at many organizations.
 Over time, companies have realized that telling people what to do doesn’t bring out the best in them.
 In fact, it stifles it.
-Instead, consider giving employees freedom to make their own decisions and take ownership of the results.
+Instead, consider giving employees the freedom to make their own decisions and take ownership of the results.
 For example, you might have managers who perform internal quality checks of all of their employees’ work before it goes out the door to clients.
-Ask them if they still feel like this extra step is necessary, especially for employees who have continuously delivered high quality work.
+Ask them if they still feel like this extra step is necessary, especially for employees who have continuously delivered high-quality work.
 If not, encourage them to speak to employees to let them know that — from here on out — they will be the last set of eyes on their deliverables.
 You trust them to finalize the project and make sure it’s client-ready.
 Trust is a two-way street.
 When managers show employees they’ve earned their trust, it’s often reciprocated.
+Learn about the role managers can play in supporting employee wellness.